10 Reasons You Might Fail an Apartment Inspection

 Your Security Deposit May Be at Risk

 After failing an inspection, you may wonder, “Is a security deposit refundable?”
-If the violations are serious enough—like excessive damage, unauthorized changes to the apartment, or significant cleanliness problems—you could lose part or all of your deposit:
+If the violations are serious enough—like excessive damage, unauthorized changes to the apartment, or significant cleanliness problems—you could lose part or all of your deposit.

 To avoid losing your security deposit, keep thorough documentation of the apartment’s condition when you move in.
 This will help protect you from unnecessary fees.

-You Might Have to Pay for Repairs
+Your Might Have to Pay for Repairs

 If the issues found during the inspection go beyond normal wear and tear, you’ll probably be responsible for covering the costs.
 For example, you’ll need to pay to repair an appliance you obviously damaged or replace a carpet your pets damaged.

 Landlords may require you to hire a professional for major repairs.
 But if you’re handy, you might be able to handle some minor fixes on your own.
-Whatever the violations are, ignoring your landlord’s repair requests could lead to more penalties.

-You Could Face Lease Violations
+Your Could Face Lease Violations

 If your apartment fails an apartment inspection due to a lease violation—like an unauthorized pet, your significant other moving in without being on the lease, or smoking indoors—you could be in breach of your lease agreement.